zemanel/zemanel.eu/content/articles/programming/2013-04-19-writing-better-javascript-code.md

     fixjsstyle CloudAppSelectAllItems.js

 The remaning warnings are related to 80 column line length.
-After manual editing the javascript source, we have this result:
+After manual editing the javascript source, we have this result

     :::javascript
     /*